Joy Atim

-Background and education
+Early life and education

-She was born Joy Atim, on 15 September 1968, in Lira District, in the Northern Region of Uganda.
+Joy Atim was born on 15 September 1968 in Lira District, in the Northern Region of Uganda.
 She attended local schools for her pre-university education.
 In 1989 she was admitted to Uganda College of Commerce Aduku, in Aduku, Apac District, graduating two years later with a Diploma in Business Studies (DipBS).
-Later in 2011, she graduated from Kampala International University with a Bachelor of Public Administration (BPA).
+Later in 2011 she graduated from Kampala International University with a Bachelor of Public Administration (BPA).

-Work experience
+Career

-In 1993 she was hired by the firm called "Riclen Printers", working there as a cashier for six years, until 1999.
+In 1993, Atim was hired by the firm called "Riclen Printers", working there as a cashier for six years, until 1999.
 She then moved to another business called "Jocent Enterprises", where she served as the managing director, until 2011.
-Then from 2005, she is the managing director at another business called "Hillside Annex", a position she still maintains while a member of parliament.
+Since 2005 she has been the managing director at another business called "Hillside Annex", a position she still maintains while a member of parliament.

 Political career

-During the 2006 – 2011 election cycle, Joy Atim was elected to the Lira District Local Government, serving there as a District Councillor.
+During the 2006–2011 election cycle Joy Atim was elected to the Lira District Local Government, serving there as a District Councillor.
 In 2011, she contested to represent the women in Lira District in the 9th Parliament (2011 to 2016).
 During that cycle, she ran as an Independent candidate and won.